 These aims will be met through the programmes of study within the taught curriculum, especially within Science, PE, RE and PSHE.
 They will also be met through the informal curriculum and drop down days.
-Where anyone from outside the school contributes to the programme of work they will do so in accordance with this policy and in line with the LA Guidelines for Outside Providers.
+Where anyone from outside the school contributes to the programme of work they will do so in accordance with this policy.